 Traveling with family, friends or people you love is an amazing experience.
 You create moments that you will cherish for the rest of your life with the people you love.
-But still, there’s something rewarding and daring in the experience of travelling alone that gives a lot of people reasons to travel solo.
-One of the main advantages of solo travelling is that you don’t rely on anyone and you can take things at your own pace, but that’s not all it’s to it.
-Solo travelling can be a life-changing experience, even a revelation.
+But still, there’s something rewarding and daring in the experience of traveling alone that gives a lot of people reasons to travel solo.
+One of the main advantages of solo traveling is that you don’t need to put up with anyone and you can take things at your own pace.
+However, that’s not all it’s to it.
+Solo traveling can be a life-changing experience, even a revelation.
 This article will give you 14 reasons why everyone should try solo travel, but the main decision is completely yours.

 1. You will discover your gut feel and learn how to use it

 I believe that all human beings possess a gut feeling.
 You just need to find yourself in the right situation to actually discover that you have it.
 Travelling alone will give you plenty of such situations.
 There will be times when there will be something inside of you telling you something isn’t right, whether it’s about someone trying to scam you or finding a simple direction.
 Your instincts will develop and you will end up being more aware of your surroundings than how you would have been if you were not alone.

 The gut feel is something that the modern human is not using too much, as life is much easier today compared to the past.
 Traveling solo will make you reconnect with your gut feeling and that will help you in a lot of challenges in everyday life as well.

 2. You will make new friends even if you’re an introvert; reasons why everyone s